 Clients usually find me directly through something I've written, rather than through a referral.
 Check out the writing section.
 The links below are to some of my more business-themed blog posts, but it is often a non-businsess post that triggers a great sparring relationship.Top

 I mainly write on Ribbonfarm, a blog I started in 2007, and which now hosts a large number of writers exploring diverse themes.
-I also write the seasonal essay collections on technology at Breaking Smart and the associated weekly newsletter.
-You can find some of my older (pre-2012) writing in two ebooks, The Gervais Principle and Be Slightly Evil.
+I also write the seasonal essay collections on technology at Breaking Smart and the associated weekly newsletter/podcast.

 I occasionally take on commissioned writing projects if there is a strong fit with things I want to write anyway.Top

-The phone is NOT a good way to reach me, but if you're in Seattle or visiting, I am usually available to meet in person.Top
+The phone is NOT a good way to reach me, but if you're in Downtown Los Angeles or visiting, I am usually available to meet in person.Top